the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-We are resolving the first promise for the initial render and expect the input field to render "React" and the two items in the list to render the creators of React and Redux.
-We also make sure that no JavaScript related stories are rendered yet.
-Next, we are going to change the input field's value by firing an event and assert whether the new value is rendered from the App component through all its child components in the actual input field:
+We are resolving the first promise for the initial render.
+We expect the input field to render "React", and the two items in the list to render the creators of React and Redux.
+We also make sure that no stories related to JavaScript are rendered yet.
+Next, change the input field's value by firing an event, and asserting that the new value is rendered from the App component through all its child components in the actual input field:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~